aaronwht/aws-sam-dynamodb-local/README.md

 You may alternatively run `sam local start-api --skip-pull-image` if you wish to skip pulling down the latest Docker image for the Lambda runtime.

-If this helped you consider supporting me at [Patreon](https://www.patreon.com/aaronwht)
+If this helped you please consider making a one-time $1-$3 donation to supporting me at [Patreon](https://www.patreon.com/aaronwht)